qa-guru/allure-notifications/README.md

  - to fill needed options in `base` block (please, be careful, `language` field is required!);
  - to configure desired destinations for notifications (`telegram`, `slack`,  `mattermost`, `skype`, `mail`), keep in mind it's possible to set multiple destinations at once, if no destination is set, then no notification will be sent and no error will occur;
  - to specify optional proxy configuration in `proxy` block.
+ - if you need Allure TestOps integration, you must fill field `enableTestOpsIntegration` in `base` block and fill `testOps` block

 If you want the project logo to appear in the upper left corner of the chart, add file path to logo parameter in configuration